Wisconsin Supreme Court chief justice accuses liberal majority of staging a 'coup'

 In their first week in power, the liberal justices voted to fire the state court director, hire Skwierawski and create a committee to do much of the work that the chief justice had done, a move that significantly weakened Ziegler.
 She was elected by the conservative majority to a second two-year term as chief justice in May.

+Dallet defended actions of the majority justices, saying everything they have done is constitutional.

+“We are simply creating process so that a majority of the court can effectively work in the face of an intransigent and uncollegial chief who apparently insists on a public debate about issues for political purposes, rather than allow a court majority to function as it always has,” Dallet said.

-On Monday, Ziegler sent Skwierawski an email telling her to stop signing orders under her name.
+On Monday, Ziegler sent Skwierawski, the court director, an email telling her to stop signing orders under her name.

 “It has come to my attention that you have been signing my reserve judge orders without my knowledge or approval,” Ziegler wrote in the email.
 “You never asked me for permission.
 You do not have my permission.
 Stop.
 These orders are in my name.
 You have no lawful authority to sign them.
 If you have signed anything else under my name, please advise immediately.”